GuillermoHazebrouck/gnav/Software/README.md

-# Gavilan flight computer
+# G-NAV flight computer
-Gavilan is a gliding computer design around the premises of safety.
+G-NAV is a gliding computer design around the premises of safety.
 The main idea is to display the minimum amount of information that is necessary to keep you in a safe zone or make you aware when you are not without distracting you too much or putting you out of the loop.

 Some features include:
 > Data: